NEWS

 Scientists believes that this virus has the same properties in terms of spread as seasonal flu viruses.
 With seasonal flu, studies have shown that people may be contagious from one day before they develop symptoms to up to 7 days after they get sick.

-VIRUS H5N1 or AVIAN FLU
+VIRUS H5N1 OR AVIAN FLU

 WEST NILE VIRUS